Yehoshua E. Zehavi

 In addition to spending time with his wife, Ashira, and his sons, Nadiv and Boaz, Rabbi Zehavi enjoys music, the outdoors, growing food, and cooking it.
 He also looks forward to exploring local ski spots.

-Esa has served as the Ba’alat Tefillah since 2008.
+Esa most recently fulfilled all the requirements to assume the role of Cantor/Hazzan by the Cantors Assembly, affiliated with the Conservative/Masorti movement.
+Esa served as the Ba’alat Tefillah from 2008 to 2019.
 In her role as musical leader and shaliach tzibur she has been able to draw on her history at Temple Adath Yeshurun to maintain its musical traditions while at the same time, building new ones.
 Esa is a trained singer with a Master’s Degree in Voice Performance from Syracuse University.
 She also holds a Master’s Degree in Jewish Communal Service from the Hornstein Program at Brandeis University with a concentration in Jewish Education.
 Esa received her Bachelor’s Degree in Psychology from Brandeis University as well.

 Esa grew up at Temple Adath Yeshurun.
 She was active in USY and is a graduate of the Syracuse Hebrew Day School.
 She is also a graduate of the Epstein Hebrew High School.
 She began her professional life at Temple Adath Yeshurun after she returned to Syracuse with her husband.
 Esa first worked as a teacher in the religious school and as a youth advisor.
 She later became the Director of Education, a job she held for eight years.
 She transitioned to the job of Ba’alat Tefillah after that.